iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 5 reviews"/>
 </p>

+> Great docs quick and easy best of all its cheaper than urgent care and er because it's free.
+I highly recommend online visits<br> :date: __2021-05-20 17:57:54__

+> I love that someone is always available in case my doctor is closed, like the case was today.
+The doctor was fast and kind.
+Great video and audio quality.<br> :date: __2021-05-19 09:25:24__

+> But<br> :date: __2021-05-17 17:12:53__

 > Good service all around<br> :date: __2021-05-10 19:46:53__

 > Great and professional service<br> :date: __2021-04-27 03:41:25__